tejuscs/adb_azure/migrate-to-adb/migrate-to-adb.md

     ![This image shows the result of performing the above step.](./images/import.png " ")

-- Your import will complete in a few minutes as shown below.
+- Your import will be completed in a few minutes as shown below.

     ![This image shows the result of performing the above step.](./images/import1.png " ")